Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Introduction

-The description of lepton-nucleus scattering is a complex many-body problem.
+Describing lepton-nucleus scattering is a complex many-body problem.
 The energy region of interest for accelerator-based neutrino experiments (e.g. MiniBooNE~\cite{MiniBooNECC13b}, T2K~\cite{T2K20}, MicroBooNE~\cite{MicroBooNE20}, MINERvA~\cite{MINERvA20}, NOvA~\cite{NOvA19}, HyperK~\cite{HyperK15} and DUNE~\cite{DUNE16}) corresponds to incident neutrino energies ranging from a few hundreds of MeVs to tens of GeVs.
+Among all the mechanisms involved in the energy regime of the above mentioned neutrino experiments, the quasielastic (QE) channel is the dominant one in T2K and MicroBooNE, and a major contribution in MINERvA, NOvA and DUNE.
+In this work we focus on the QE process, it corresponds to the lepton being scattered by a single nucleon that is consequently ejected from the target nucleus.

-The modeling of the scattering process in this region is mostly handled by appealing to two basic and well-founded approximations, namely: the impulse approximation, that is, the electron interacts only with the knockout nucleon in the nucleus; and the first-order Born approximation, in which one considers that only one boson is exchanged between the electron and the nuclear system.
-It is also important to stress that due to the fact that the energy ($\omega$) and momentum ($q$) transfer between the lepton and the nucleus are in some cases comparable or larger than the mass scale set by the nucleon mass, relativistic effects are relevant.
+The modeling of the scattering process in this region is virtually always performed within the first-order Born approximation, in which one considers that only one boson is exchanged between the lepton and the nuclear system.
+Further, most often the impulse approximation is employed in the QE region, meaning that the lepton interacts only with one nucleon, that is subsequently knocked out from the nucleus.
+All other nucleons would be spectators contributing just to recoil energy and momentum in the process.
+It is also important to stress that due to the fact that the energy ($\omega$) and momentum (q) transfer between the lepton and the nucleus are in some cases comparable or larger than the mass scale set by the nucleon mass, relativistic effects, both in the kinematics and dynamics, are relevant.